PrestaShop/prestashop.github.io/content/news/public-oss-demo/2024/live-update-february-2024.md

 tags: [contribute, event, community, live-update]
 ---

-The project's live update was held the second time in 2024.
+The project's live update was held for the second time in 2024.
 Read on for a recap of the session.

 ## PrestaShop Live Update - February 2024